What love tells me

-A 20-minutes video on the mathematics mindset.
+I used one of the most abstract math fields to describe the purpose of math and how mathematicians think.
 I wrote the script, drew and narrated.
-I used one of the most abstract math fields to describe the purpose of math and how the people in the field think.
-It was for the first 3blue1brown Summer of Math Exposition, and scored 2.5K views and ~140 likes.
+It was for the first 3blue1brown Summer of Math Exposition, and scored >3K views and ~150 likes.

 Illustrated Narrations

 (Italian) A collection of short videos on impactful science topics for children.
 I wrote the scripts and narrated; another artist drew.
-The goal was to illustrate fundamental science topics and how they can influence our appreciation of the world.
+We illustrated fundamental science topics and how they can influence our appreciation of the world.
 Widely appreciated in schools and by families.

-This was done under the umbrella of the not-for-profit I funded with a friend.
-It was called "The pleasure of findings things out", and its mission was to design and host science workshops for kids, as well as doing wider science outreach.
+A project under the umbrella of the not-for-profit "The pleasure of findings things out" (co-founded).
+Its mission was to design and host science workshops for kids.

 What is an equation, and why do we solve them that way?